 Security Program Secure Your Data

-No matter how large or small your company is, you need to have a plan for security program to ensure the security of your information assets.
+No matter how large or small your company is, you need to have a plan for security program secure your data.
 Such a plan is called a security program by information security professionals.
 Whether yours is five or 200 pages long, the process of creating a security program will make you think holistically about your organization’s security.
 A security program provides the framework for keeping your company at a desired security level by assessing the risks you face, deciding how you will mitigate them, and planning for how you keep the program and your security practices up to date.

 - Product information, including designs, plans, patent applications, source code, and drawings